-The Steel Deck Institute offers deck manufacturers (both members and non-members) certification of product design through computer engineering analysis by independent consulting engineers.
+The Steel Deck Institute offers deck manufacturers (both members and non-members) certification of product design through an engineering analysis by independent consulting engineers.
 To receive design certification for a roof deck section, a manufacturer must submit a profile with dimensions and a load table (either his own or the SDI Standard Load Table) to the SDI.
-The computerized program analyzes the profile and dimensions and produces its own load table.
-If the manufacturer's stated safe loading is verified by the computer analysis, the SDI issues a certificate which states that the product is designed in accordance with SDI Specifications and which also verifies the manufacturer's load tables.
+A computer program analyzes the profile and dimensions and produces a load table.
+If the manufacturer's stated safe loading is verified by the computer analysis, the SDI issues a certificate which states that the product is designed in accordance with SDI Specifications and also verifies the manufacturer's load tables.